opf/openproject/docs/user-guide/work-packages/exporting/README.md

 The OpenProject XLS export currently does not respect all options in the work package view being exported form:

 - The order of work packages in a manually sorted query is not respected.
-This is known limitation (Ticket https://community.openproject.org/projects/openproject/work_packages/34971/activity)
+This is known limitation ([Ticket](https://community.openproject.org/projects/openproject/work_packages/34971/activity)).
 - The hierarchy of work packages as displayed in the work package view.
 The exported XLS is always in "flat" mode.

 ## CSV export